daver787/CS_5573/group_project/readme.txt

 --------------------------------------------------------------------------------

-To make sure we have made changes to the user tabole we need to flush the original privelages, then exit.
+To make sure we have made changes to the user table we need to flush the original privelages, then exit.

 --------------------------------------------------------------------------------